The Tucson Gem, Mineral & Fossil Showcase can be a lot to take in, but you can do it like a pro with these helpful tips.

 Plan Ahead, Way Ahead

-Hotel rooms book up exceptionally fast.
-Tucson is essentially full during the busiest part of the Showcase, so once you decide you want to attend the next show, start planning as soon as possible.
+Hotel rooms book up exceptionally fast, however, there is still plenty of room!
+Once you decide that you want to attend the next show, start planning as soon as possible.
 With your hotel booked, make reservations for resort or downtown restaurants as well since those, unsurprisingly, fill up quickly, too.

 Use Instagram To Your Advantage